status-im/wiki.status.im/docs/contributing/development/introduction.md

 ## React Native

 Status (formerly known as Syng) has always aspired to have a single, unified codebase for multi-platform development.
-This is not so easy to achieve, many of the non-web-based solutions out there allow you to have a semi-single codebase but you find yourself creating alot of seperate logic for handling interfaces - Status is 80% frontend code, this present a problem.
+This is not so easy to achieve, many of the non-web-based solutions out there allow you to have a semi-single codebase but you find yourself creating alot of seperate logic for handling user interfaces on each platform - Status is 80% frontend code, this present a problem.
 We tried Xamarin & Java (EthereumJ was the first implementation we got running on Android & iOS -via RoboVM), and we quickly discovered this problem.

 Mobile apps built on web-based technologies, such as those done in Cordova are great for short-term projects or mvp, but you will quickly run into performance issues on resource-limited devices, and may require rewrite, in our tests displaying webview DApps in a chat history with iFrames and all the other bells and whistles we wanted turned out to be a futile effort.